 There are many reasons why you may want to make a few corrections in your breasts, from asymmetry to change following a previous breast surgery that isn’t what you were expecting.
 At Pousti Plastic Surgery, Tom Pousti MD, FACS, has an extensive depth of knowledge and experience in revision breast surgery, allowing women in the San Diego area to obtain the figures they set out to achieve.
 If you’d like to explore your options in revision breast surgery, call the office or request a consultation using the online booking tool.

-Even if your breast implants were expertly placed, giving you years of satisfaction, issues can crop up over time, undoing the effect you desired.
-Some of the most common problems include:
+Even if your breast implants were expertly placed, giving you years of satisfaction, issues can crop up over time, undoing the effect you desired and making a breast implant revision necessary.
+Some of the most common problems that may benefit from a breast augmentation revision include:

 This happens when your implants begin to shift downward, leaving your nipple areola complex to appear too high on your breasts.
 As well, the distance from your areola to your inframammary fold increases.
 Bottoming out usually means that your implant was placed in an area with too little or no muscle coverage, which is what allows the implant to slip down.
 Another cause of bottoming out is when your implant pockets were over-dissected.